Chaste/chaste-docker/README.md

 1. Start the container from a terminal with the command given
 2. In VS Code select "`Remote-Containers: Attach to Running Container...`"
 3. Choose the chaste-docker container (which will have a random name unless you launch it by adding `--name <name>` to the run command)
-4. With VS Code's built-in file browser open the folder `/home/chaste` and you will be able to access the files and directories described above.
+4. Open the folder `/home/chaste` with VS Code's built-in file browser and you will be able to access the files and directories described above.

 <details><summary>Alternative approaches [click to expand]</summary><p>